FarmData2/FarmData2/README.md

 If you are familiar with hosting docker and database-backed websites you can [host your own instance of farmOS](https://farmos.org/hosting/install/).
 You can then install the latest release of the [FarmData2 Drupal Module](https://www.drupal.org/project/farmdata2) into your farmOS instance.

-For those preferring a managed approach [Farmier](https://farmier.com/) offers a subscription service where they create and host farmOS instances.
+For those preferring a managed approach, [Farmier](https://farmier.com/) offers a subscription service where they create and host farmOS instances.
 FarmData2 hopes to be available on Farmier hosted instances of farmOS soon.

 ## Help and Communications